New England Collegiate Baseball League: Season structure

 In the 2021 season, the league was divided into two seven-team divisions, the North Division and the South Division.
 During the regular season, teams played 44 regular-season games, solely against division opponents, because of COVID-19 travel concerns.
 Scheduled doubleheaders were seven-inning games.

 The top four teams from each division qualified for the eight-team playoff bracket, in which teams played best-of-three series to determine the champion.

 For 2022, the NECBL went to three divisions, with a single pair of games against each out-of-division team.
 The league retained the three-division format through the 2024 season.
 In 2025, the NECBL returned to the two-division format with six teams in the North Division and seven in the South.

+In 2026, the playoffs included the two division-winners, now followed by the six other teams with the best win-loss percentage regardless of division.
+That year, the six comprised one Northern Division team and five Southern Division teams.